-The licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm and from exposure to gambling activity or being exploited by gambling and will require the applicant to satisfy the authority that there will be sufficient measures to ensure that persons under 18 years do not have access to the adult only gaming machine areas and are not employed in adult only gaming machine areas.
+The licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that persons under 18 years do not have access to the adult only gaming machine areas.
 Appropriate licence conditions may cover issues such as:

 - Proof of age schemes and age scheme training for staff

 - CCTV

 - Door supervisors

 - Supervision of entrances and/or machine areas

 - Physical separation of areas

 - Location of entry

-- · Notices / signage
+- Notices / signage

-- · Specific opening hours
+- Specific opening hours

-Measures including the use of self-barring schemes, provision of prominent information leaflets and helpline telephone numbers for organisations such as GamCare or the NHS service will be expected to be taken by licensees in order to protect children and vulnerable persons.
+Measures including the use of self-barring schemes, provision of prominent information leaflets and helpline telephone numbers for organisations such as GamCare will be expected to be taken by licensees in order to protect children and vulnerable persons.